 Increased leads are when a customer chooses to subscribe to a mailing list or to be sent through a query later on.

-On Google Ads, you have the conversion tracking feature that is used particularly for conversions.
+On Google Ads, you have the Google conversion tracking feature that is used particularly for conversions.
 It records a sale even if it doesn’t happen on the first visit to your website.

 In case you decide to let Google’s AI take control of the bidding, Google has the CPA (Cost Per Action) that is specifically used for trying to increase your sales and leads.
-It is best to use once you reach over 40 sales per month.
+It is best to use it once you reach over 40 sales per month.

 Higher Quality Traffic